-- · we will receive funds in the amount of the aggregate purchase price; and - · Jefferies & Company, Inc. will receive the placement agents' fees on behalf of the placement agents in accordance with the terms of the placement agency agreement
+- · we will receive funds in the amount of the aggregate purchase price; and - Jefferies & Company, Inc. will receive the placement agent's fees in accordance with the terms of the placement agency agreement.

-We will pay the placement agents a commission equal to 6% of the gross proceeds of the sale of shares of our common stock in this offering.
-We will also reimburse the placement agents for up to \$75,000 in legal expenses incurred by them in connection with this offering.
-In no event will the total amount of compensation paid to the placement agents and other securities brokers and dealers upon completion of this offering exceed 8% of the gross proceeds of this offering.
-The estimated offering expenses payable by us, in addition to the placement agents' fee of \$1,812,450, are approximately \$230,000, which includes legal, accounting and printing costs and various other fees associated with registering and listing the shares of common stock.
-After deducting certain fees due to the placement agents and our estimated offering expenses, we expect the net proceeds from this offering to be up to approximately \$28,165,050.
+We will pay the placement agent a commission equal to 5% of the gross proceeds of the sale of shares of our common stock in this offering.
+In no event will the total amount of compensation paid to the placement agent and other securities brokers and dealers upon completion of this offering exceed 8% of the gross proceeds of this offering.
+The estimated offering expenses payable by us, in addition to the placement agent's fee of \$1,250,000, are approximately \$160,000, which includes legal, accounting and printing costs and various other fees associated with registering and listing the shares of common stock.
+After deducting fees due to the placement agent and our estimated offering expenses, we expect the net proceeds from this offering to be up to approximately \$23,590,000.